 Talking with an attorney about options can help an individual find the right path back to lawful possession of firearms.
 A brief phone consultation can usually help you understand your individual situation and what options exist.

 Whether it’s for hunting, target practice, or personal protection, the right to possess firearms in Oregon is meaningful for many individuals who are eligible to seek relief.
-In a brief consultation, eligibility and costs can usually be determined.
+Eligibility and costs can usually be determined during a brief consultation.